"How do I get divorced in Pennsylvania?" This is probably the most frequent and seemingly simple question that Cooley &…

 If you have a recurring direct deposit of your paycheck or other funds, you should change it to an individually titled account.
 You will also need to cancel any bills and other automatic deductions that are paid out of bank accounts that you are closing or in which you are ceasing to deposit money.

 4. Secure important and/or valuable personal property.

+Prepare your personal property for divorce.
 Divorce has a way of making personal property disappear or become damaged.
 You should promptly secure any personal property that is important by removing it from the marital residence or other residence to which your spouse has access.

 - paintings of worth

 You should not “clean out the house.”
 Just secure items that are irreplaceable, particularly valuable, or to which you need access during the divorce.

 One of our clients had many of his work tools tied up for an extensive period of time during a divorce.
 Another client had much of his valuable wine collection consumed by his spouse.
 You might also consider inventorying the contents of the marital residence by photography or video at the outset of the divorce.

 Having access to your financial documentation is important for both support and equitable distribution.
 It is much easier to get copies of these documents if and when you have direct access to them, rather than through the discovery process.
 If possible, you should take all of your personal financial documentation (account statements, tax returns, retirement information, etc.) and all of your spouse’s financial documentation, make copies, and secure those copies at a location, such as your attorney’s office, to which your spouse does not have access.
 Do not forget about computer files that include financial information, such as QuickBooks files.

 6. Change your mailing address.